uber/nebula.gl/docs/api-reference/react-map-gl-draw/react-map-gl-draw.md

 ## Options
 - `mode` (String, Optional)
   - `EditorModes.READ_ONLY` - Not interactive.
 This is the default mode.
-  - `EditorModes.SELECT_FEATURE` - Lets you select, delete, and drag features.
+  - `EditorModes.SELECT` - Lets you select, delete, and drag features.
-  - `EditorModes.EDIT_VERTEX` - Lets you select, delete, and drag vertices; and drag features.
+  - `EditorModes.EDITTING` - Lets you select, delete, and drag vertices; and drag features.
   - `EditorModes.DRAW_PATH` - Lets you draw a GeoJson `LineString` feature.
   - `EditorModes.DRAW_POLYGON` - Lets you draw a GeoJson `Polygon` feature.
   - `EditorModes.DRAW_POINT` - Lets you draw a GeoJson `Point` feature.
   - `EditorModes.DRAW_RECTANGLE` - Lets you draw a `Rectangle` (represented as GeoJson `Polygon` feature).

 - `features` (Feature[], Optional) - List of features in GeoJson format.
-- `selectedFeatureIndex` (String, Optional) - Index of the selected feature. `EditorModes` assigns a unique id to each feature which is stored in `feature.properties.id`.
+- `selectedFeatureIndex` (String, Optional) - Index of the selected feature.
 - `clickRadius` (Number, Optional) - Radius to detect features around a hovered or clicked point.
 Default value is `0`

 - `onSelect` (Function, Optional) - callback when clicking a position under `SELECT` and `EDITTING` mode.
 Receives an object containing the following parameters